vonnenaut/book_viewer/README.md

 # book_viewer
-A mobile-friendly ebook reading app using Ruby Sinatra
+A mobile-friendly ebook reading app using Ruby Sinatra, HTML and CSS.